-An occlusal splint – also referred to as a “night guard” or “mouth guard” – is a dental appliance designed to protect a patient’s teeth from damage that might occur as a result of teeth grinding and/or involvement in extremely active or contact sports.
+An occlusal splint – also referred to as a “night guard” or “bite guard” – is a dental appliance designed to protect a patient’s teeth from damage that might occur as a result of teeth grinding and/or temporomandibular joint disorders (TMJD).

 If you suffer from bruxism, or the habit of grinding your teeth while you sleep and/or clenching your jaw during the day, you will very likely cause damage to your teeth after a certain period of time.
 Bruxism can cause other symptoms as well, such as soreness in the jaw muscles and headaches.
 These symptoms can interrupt a person’s sleep and can even extend into the daytime hours.
 To alleviate this discomfort and to prevent tooth damage, patients can wear an occlusal splint, which is an appliance that is custom-made and intended to be worn while the patient is sleeping.

 While an occlusal splint may not completely resolve the issues associated with bruxism, it can definitely help to improve the patient’s quality of sleep and ease some of the symptoms associated with teeth grinding.
 But it’s also important to address the root problem.
 Often, people with bruxism experience too much stress in their daily lives, which can lead to teeth grinding while they sleep and/or clenching their jaws throughout the course of each day.
 If you suffer from bruxism, you should also ask your dentist or doctor about other types of treatments that can alleviate stress, including any or all of the following: